ministryofjustice/create-and-vary-a-licence/README.md

 GOTENBERG_API_URL=http://localhost:3001
 ```

-3. `docker-compose up` to start the local services
+3. Start the two required containers.

+   `$ docker-compose -f docker-compose-dev.yaml up -d`

-4. Start a local `create-and-vary-a-licence` service with `$ npm run start:dev` which will use the `.env` file to set
+4. Start a local `create-and-vary-a-licence` service with `$ npm run start`, which will use the `.env` file to set
    up its environment to reference the DEV APIs.

 5. Bear in mind that the login details, and all data you will see, will be from the `licence-db` and APIs in the DEV
    environment.
 Only the redis functions and any use of the gotenberg container will be local operations.